MBA in Rural Management

 Farm Manager

-Effectively and efficiently look after agricultural fields, maximizing output and profitability via the use of contemporary methods and sustainable practices.
+Effectively and efficiently look after agricultural fields, maximising output and profitability via the use of contemporary methods and sustainable practices.

 College Name